Board of Directors

 North Central Region

 Taylor V. Stein, Associate Professor, joined the University of Florida School of Forest Resources and Conservation in 1998 with teaching and research responsibilities in ecotourism.
 His research efforts focus on the economic and non-economic benefits of natural or near-natural landscapes with an emphasis on the social sciences.
 Before joining the School, he served as a Research Fellow at the University of Minnesota’s College of Natural Resources.
-In addition to teaching a research responsibilities, Dr. Stein is the lead SFRC faculty involved in the USDA Forest Service/Florida Agricultural & Mechanical University cooperative degree program.
+In addition to teaching and research responsibilities, Dr. Stein is the lead SFRC faculty in the USDA Forest Service/Florida Agricultural & Mechanical University cooperative degree program.

 Britt Patterson-Weber